 It is made using recycled glass and does not contain added formaldehyde or artificial colours or dyes.
 Earthwool products are non-combustible, rot-proof, odourless, non-hygroscopic (will not absorb atmospheric moisture) and will not encourage the growth of mould or bacteria.

 As Attic Insulation is a key measure in Home Energy Upgrades, the SEAI provides grant allowances for Attic Insulation under both the One Stop Shop scheme and also the individual grant route.
+To find out if you qualify for a grant for attic insulation, make sure you book a free consulation call with us to explore your options.

 Grants offered are provided by the Government of Ireland through the Sustainable Energy Authority of Ireland (SEAI).